-The Rhodes Tavern was a historic tavern in central Washington, D.C..
-Built in 1799 and leased to William Rhodes in 1801, the Rhodes tavern served as a site for numerous political gatherings in the early history of Washington, D.C., and the fight for its preservation in the late 1900s is known for spanning six years, which ended with its demolition in September of 1984.
+The Rhodes Tavern was a historic tavern in central Washington, D.C.
+Built in 1799 and leased to William Rhodes in 1801, the tavern served as a site for numerous political gatherings in the early history of the capital.
+During the burning of Washington in the War of 1812, British commanders General Ross and Admiral Cockburn used the tavern as their headquarters.
+Over the next century and a half, the building served a number of functions, including a bank.
+The notable fight for its preservation in the late 1900s spanned six years, which ended with its demolition in September of 1984.
 Today, the Metropolitan Square office building stands in its place, and a commemorative plaque of the tavern is on the site.
-It was placed on the national Register of Historic Places in March 1969.
+It was placed on the National Register of Historic Places in March 1969.

 Backstory and Context

 In 1799, David Burnes, a man who owned a considerable amount of land in the newly-developed capitol of Washington, D.C., sold a plot of land to a man by the name of Bennett Fenwick.
 Fenwick built a property on the land he had procured from Burnes, and it was completed in 1801.
 Fenwick then leased the building out to William Rhodes, having it serve as a hotel.
 As the tavern was an early public building in the developing capitol city, it served a number of public, communal purposes, such as serving as a polling house or auction house.
 Rhodes himself did not remain at the tavern for long, however, as he left the property in 1804.
 It was leased out again as a hotel called the Indian King from 1805 until 1807, and as a boarding house with additional storefronts from 1807 until 1814.